kristosh/Essentials-of-Machine-Learning/mathintro.md

   <img src="images/3dc.png" alt="Sublime's custom image" style="width:50%"/>
 </p>

 But we can also speak for higher than three dimensions.
 This is the case of the most interesting problems, however, it is impossible to visualize the values of these problems in a similar way.
-In this course, to help you with the understanding of key concepts we will make use of 2 or 3 dimensions to explain nuances and then, we will assume that the same concepts can be generalized in higher dimensions.
+In this course, to help you with the understanding of key concepts we will make use of example datasets with two or three dimensions to explain nuances and then, we will assume that the same concepts can be generalized in higher dimensions.

 ## Linear models in Machine learning

-But ok seriously, why do we even mentioned all these calculations for vectors and matrices.
-We are just interested in data and making machines learning patterns out of these data.
+But ok seriously, why do we even mentioned all these above calculations and linear algebra tools for vectors and matrices.
+We are just interested in data and making machines `more clever`.

 The reason why we mess with these placeholders and their mathematical properties is multi-facet.

-Firstly, is somehow intuitive to place numerical entities in boxes that look like `vector, matrices`.
+- Firstly, is somehow intuitive to place numerical entities in boxes that look like `vector, matrices`.
-Moreover, it ends up being a convenient abstract representation of how the placeholders in computer looks like.
+- Moreover, it ends up being a convenient abstract representation of how the placeholders in computer looks like.
-We can use a lot of calculation tools that are provided by linear algebra and calculus and optimization to work with our data.
+- We can use a lot of calculation tools that are provided by linear algebra and calculus and optimization to work with our data.
-Having placed all our data observations in placeholders (`vectors`) we can now make use of computation tools to measure similarities and be able to group together things.
+- Having placed all our data observations in placeholders (`vectors`) we can now make use of computation tools to measure similarities and be able to group together things.
-`Python` has a lot of nice packages that we can use to process our data.
+- `Python` has a lot of nice packages that we can use to process our data.
 You will familiarize with them in the three assignments of this course.
 More info regarding the assignment you will be able to find here.

 In the following paragraphs, we will introduce an example of  a `dataset` and a `model` that performs the task of `linear classification`.

 #### Example MNIST

-Now, lets say that we would like to study images with handwritten digits and the classification into the corresponding digits.
-For this purpose, we can are employ a set of image-examples the notorious [MNIST dataset](https://en.wikipedia.org/wiki/MNIST_database) that contains 70.000 gray scale images of handwritten digits (with pixel size of $28 \times 28$) which are `named` (or `labelled`) after the digit that they represent.
+Now, lets say that we would like to study images with handwritten digits and the classification of them into the correct digit.
+Each time that you write in a paper a numerical digit, scan the document, you would like your machine learning algorithm to recognize the digit.

+For this purpose, we can employ a set of image-examples from the popular [MNIST dataset](https://en.wikipedia.org/wiki/MNIST_database) (developed some decades ago) that contains 70.000 gray scale images of handwritten digits (with pixel size of $28 \times 28$) which are `named` (or `labelled` or `annotated`) after the digit that they represent.
 So there is a way to know what each image represents.
 That type of `naming` is called a `label` or an `annotation`.
 We can represent this label using an integer variable that takes the following values $t = \{0, 1, 2, ..., 9\}$.

 Each input image can be represented as a vector after placing each row next to each other.
-Eventually, instead of $28$ rows with $28$ columns we can end up having $1$ row with $784$ columns.
+Eventually, instead of $28$ rows with $28$ columns we can end up having $1$ row with $784$ columns matrix.
 We can actually use as placeholder a vector $\mathbf{x} \in \mathbb{R}^{784}$.
-We can store all the vector-images in one big matrix:
+Finally, we can store all the vector-images in one big matrix:

 $$ \mathbf{X} = \begin{bmatrix}
 \text{---} & \mathbf{x}_1  & \text{---} \newline